intmus/inttheory22-23/_03-triads-7chords-leadsheet/a1-triads.md

 - Minor: m3 + M3
 - Diminished: m3 + m3
 - Augmented: M3 + M3

+Please note that when looking at the thirds contained in our four standard triads, *only* M3 and m3 intervals are used.
+By stacking those you can create a d5 or A5, but you will never use a d3 or A3.

 ## Triad inversions and their labels